Kin69/EasyNotes/README.md

 ---
 ## 📢 News
-- Due to persistent issues with updating the crash app, I need to pause development since I can't release new updates.
+- Due to persistent issues with updatin.
+I need to pause development since I can't release new updates.
 It has become ineffective.
 I plan to create a new GitHub account, rebrand, and release new versions.
 As a result, the F-Droid app will likely be removed.
 - [Discord Server](https://discord.gg/ZrP4G8z23H)
 - [Images Support Back!](https://github.com/Kin69/EasyNotes/discussions/29)